 A Boolean formula $f$ accepts as input an $n$-bit string and outputs a $1$ (if it accepts the string), or a $0$ (if it rejects the string).
 Mathematically, $f:{0,1}^{n}\xrightarrow{}{0,1}$.

-The satisfiability(SAT) problem: Given a formula $f$ and an arbitrary $n$ bit string $x\in{0,1}^{n}$, is $f(x)=1$?
+The satisfiability(SAT) problem: Given a Boolean formula $f$ and an arbitrary $n$ bit string $x\in{0,1}^{n}$, is $f(x)=1$?

 Note that the structure of SAT is subsumed by the structure of the Halting problem.
 If the decider to Halting problem ever halts, we can find out whether $f(x)=1$.

-Even though SAT can be quite hard to solve computationally (may have exponential runtime depending on the structure of the formula), we can construct an algorithm to solve it.
+Even though SAT can be quite hard to solve computationally (may have exponential runtime depending on the structure of the formula), we can always construct an algorithm to solve it.
 Therefore, right off the bat, we observe that SAT is easier to solve (it is decidable) than the Halting problem.

 Let us finally have a look at how we would reduce SAT to the Halting problem.